wawi8/telenew-SOURCE/README.md

 ### Realm configuration

-After you run the bot for first time, send it `!id`.
+After you run the bot for first time, send it `id`.
 Get your ID and stop the bot.

 Open ./data/config.lua and add your ID to the "sudo_users" section in the following format:
 ```